 - Elevation drawings so you can see what each wall will look like before any tradesperson shows up

 If you are evaluating experienced kitchen designers in the Chicago suburbs, the conversation should cover process, drawing deliverables, who handles ordering, and how change orders work, not just style preferences.
+Our design process is built around exactly those deliverables, so homeowners see elevations and a real selections plan before construction is ever priced.

 What Does a Remodeling Contractor Do?